HISTORY

 The tower and steeple, designed by renowned Philadelphia architect William Strickland, was added in 1842 to house a chime of eight bells donated by Benjamin Chew Willcocks and cast at the Whitechapel Foundry in London, where the Liberty Bell was made.

 Many members of St. Peter’s were slave-owners.
-One of these slaves, Absalom Jones, became a highly respected leader of the original African American community of Philadelphia, founded the African Episcopal Church of St. Thomas (the first African-American church) in 1794, and was the first black Episcopal priest in the United States.
+One of these slaves, Absalom Jones, became a highly respected leader in Philadelphia, founded the African Episcopal Church of St. Thomas (the first African-American church) in 1794, and was the first black Episcopal priest in the United States.
 Click here to read about how St. Peter’s Church is confronting racism in our past, in ourselves, and in our world.

-The church’s ministry of music from the outset is evident from the magnificent Rococo organ case (1764), the fine Skinner organ (1931) and the Choir of Men and Boys (1868), one of the nation’s oldest, all of which continue to enhance worship to this day – now as an intergenerational choir.
+The church’s ministry of music from the outset is evident from the magnificent Rococo organ case (1764), the fine Skinner organ (1931) and the Choir of Men and Boys (1868), one of the nation’s oldest, all of which continue to enhance worship to this day – with the choir now welcoming singers of all ages and genders.
 Many notable Philadelphians are buried in the tranquil churchyard:

 • Col. John Nixon, who gave the first public reading of the Declaration of Independence on July 8, 1776